 #13.
 Write & Sell eBooks

-If you have a blog and you have the knowledge about your subject than you should think of writing an ebook on your subject.
-Writing an ebook not only preferred by readers but also gives authority to your content.
+If you have a blog and you have the knowledge about your subject then you should think of writing an ebook on your subject.
+Writing an ebook is not only preferred by readers but also gives authority to your content.

 Why people prefer ebooks: